Professional Qualifications: Part 1 – Accounting

 See iPassTheCpaExam.com for more information on becoming a Certified Public Accountant.

-Maximum of 18 months (varies by state) to pass remaining sections once started
+Maximum of 18 months (varies by state) to pass all four sections once the first section is passed

 The exam is only offered in select countries namely USA, Japan, Brazil, United Arab Emirates, Lebanon and Kuwait therefore costs would include visa application costs, plane fare and possible hotel fares & accommodation.